sowmya1283/heavenlydining/README.md

 ## VI.
 Testing Phase

 Testing has been taken care and the report can be found in a separate document.
 Manual Testing is only considered due to time crunch and will be enhanced in future to include Automation Testing.
-[TESTING_PHASE.md]() that contains information about testing both during and after development.
+[TESTING_PHASE.md](https://github.com/sowmya1283/heavenlydining/blob/main/TESTING_PHASE.md) that contains information about testing both during and after development.

 ## VII.
 Deployment

-I deployed the page on GitHub pages via the following procedure: -

-- Deployment instructions are provided in the document-
-- You can find the live site via the following URL-

 ## VIII.
 Credits